-Conditions for Re-Admission
+Conditions for Readmission

-Any student who voluntarily or involuntarily withdraws from the College may be subject to specific conditions for readmission.
-These conditions are decided on a case-by- case basis and may include, but are not limited to, the following:
+Any student who voluntarily or involuntarily withdraws from the College may be subject to specific conditions for re- admission.
+These conditions are decided on a case-by- case basis and may include, but are not limited to the following:

-- Submission of a psychological assessment by a qualified mental health professional.
-The assessment must include a decision about the individual's readiness to return to school and any treatment or other recommendations that are in the best interest of the individual. - Restriction from residing in or entering residential facilities. - Successful completion of coursework at another institution or verification of successful employment. - 4.
-Review by the Student Development Leadership Team in consultation with the Director of Counseling Services and a member of the Withdrawal Evaluation Panel that presided over the original hearing.
+• Submission of a psychological assessment by a qualified mental health professional.
+The assessment must include a decision about the individual's readiness to return to school and any treatment or other recommendations that are in the best interest of the individual.

+• Restriction from residing in or entering residential facilities.

+• Successful completion of coursework at another institution or verification of successful employment.

+• Review by the Behavior Intervention Team in consultation with the Director of Counseling Services.